-‘A Certain Magical Index’ Season 3 Release Date Confirmed For Fall 2018: Anime ‘Toaru Majutsu no Index’
+‘A Certain Magical Index’ Season 3 Release Date Confirmed For Fall 2018: Anime ‘Toaru Majutsu No Index’

 Toaru Majutsu no Index Season 2 adapted light novels 7 through 13 and the first novel of the side story series Toaru Majutsu no Index SS.
 Based on the pacing of the first two seasons, and assuming that A Certain Magical Index Season 3 is also 24 episodes long, it is very likely that the third season will cover light novels 14 through 19.
 That means Toaru Majutsu no Index Season 3 will cover the story arcs called the Document of Constantine (Volume 14 and manga chapters 123 through 126), Battle Royale (Volume 15), Acqua Of The Back (Volume 16), British Royal Family (Volumes 17 and 18), and ending with the Dragon story arc (Volume 19).

-Trying to wedge the final ending story arc about World War 3 (Volumes 20 through 22) will probably need to wait until A Certain Magical Index Season 4.
-But considering that the new anime is part of the A Certain Project 2018, and the WW3 story arc is only three books long, perhaps fans can look forward to another A Certain Magical Index movie in either 2019 or 2020?
+Trying to wedge in the final ending story arc about World War 3 (Volumes 20 through 22) into the third season would probably condense the books’ story too much, so World War 3 will probably need to wait until A Certain Magical Index Season 4.
+But considering that the new anime TV season is part of the A Certain Project 2018, and the WW3 story arc is only three books long, perhaps fans can look forward to another A Certain Magical Index movie in either 2019 or 2020?